ezratweaver/who-said-my-name/README.md

 # who-said-my-name
-A webscraper that searchs sepcific google news searches for articles about a specific phrase
+A script that uses the NewsAPI to find articles on a certain prompt, and stores them in a database